COSC3020/brute-force-sorting-CollinDavis03/README.md

 ## Answer
 Let's start with the best-case runtime analysis.
 For the best case that would be a sorted list that was put through the algorithm.
 This will give you a run time $O(n)$.

 For the worst-case runtime analysis.
-This would be a reversed sorted list which will give you a runtime of $O(n + n!)$.
+This would be a reversed sorted list which will give you a runtime of $O(n * n!)$.

 If we were to randomly generate permutations without memory instead of systematically trying them the chances of success would be $1/{n!}$ to generate a correct sorted list.

 ## Mistake
 If I am going to be honest I do not know why I wrote arr[a].
 I think I had in my head to write arr[i-1] but for some reason, I typed arr[a].
 When I saw the error with the counter-example I was a little lost on what it was asking for.
 I tried doing the debugging myself and then I gave it three tries and then I gave up after that and asked ChatGPT what it was asking.
 Then it said I had arr[a] instead of arr[i-1] and I thought that was my mistake.
 After that, I started to just read each line of my code and make sure I had it where I want it to be.
 It was a simple typo on my part and I was not reading my code deeply enough to realize that I had made that mistake.
+The GenPerm is going through it multiple times so you have to multiple it to n!.
 ## Sources
 I watched a YouTube (https://www.youtube.com/watch?v=t2Q2tc0V8SY) video on brute force sorting to better understand how it works.
 I also looked at Nolan Berg's and Cian Melker's repos so I could get a better understanding of how to write the code, which I implemented myself.
 All the comments you see in the code are generalizations of what their code did but I wrote it in my own words.
 The only thing I used AI on was the change for [a-1] to arr[i-1] because I was confused about what the error message was saying I asked ChatGPT about it and it said to change this and then my code worked.